-- At recreation areas, leave the area clean for the next person.
+- Leave the area clean for the next person at recreation areas.

 - Securely cover trash containers.

-- Recognize that cigarette butts are a dangerous, toxic form of pollution taking up to 12 years to break down.
+- Recognize that cigarette butts are a dangerous, toxic form of pollution that takes 12 years to break down.

 Think about who you are hurting when you litter, and then don’t do it.